 If you are wondering to know what happens when gums recede; let’s discuss.

 When Gums Recede: What Happens?

 Who doesn’t love a good set of pearly whites?
 Your gums are vital in protecting them and keeping them comfortable in place.
-However, if the gums begin to pull away, bacteria can come in these pockets, exposing the roots and making them inclined to molder, and in the end, tooth loss.
+However, if the gums begin to pull away, bacteria can come into these pockets, exposing the roots and making them inclined to molder, and in the end, tooth loss.